Cooking On The Ranch

 • Spinach: You can use frozen spinach, but be sure and press out as much moisture as you can before cooking.

-• Milk: Half and Half can be substituted for the whole milk.
+• Dairy: Half and Half can be substituted for the whole milk.

 Adding chopped up biscuits to 9 x 13 casserole pan to make sausage breakfast casserole.